MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 Once the client versions are deployed to target iOS devices, processing starts.
 Vulnerabilities found on those devices start showing up in the Defender Vulnerability Management dashboard.
 The processing might take few hours (max 24 hours) to complete.
 This time frame is especially true for the entire list of apps to show up in the software inventory.

 > [!NOTE]
-> If you're using SSL inspection solution within your iOS device, please allow list the domain names `securitycenter.windows.com` (in commercial environment) and `securitycenter.windows.us` (in GCC environment) for TVM feature to work.
+> If you're using SSL inspection solution within your iOS device, add the domain names `securitycenter.windows.com` (in commercial environments) and `securitycenter.windows.us` (in GCC environments) for threat and vulnerability management features to work.

 ## Disable sign out